ccwukong/snitch/README.md

 # snitch
-snitch is a CLI tool that helps you do health check, API contract validation and load testing your microservices.
+snitch is a CLI tool that helps you do health check, API contract validation and load testing agaist your microservices.

 There's no tendancies to replace your existing testing tools, but rather provides a convenient way to check your microservices on demand.
 ## Main features